Semester in Jerusalem

 Requirements and Prerequisites

 Students must be undergraduates in good academic and judicial standing and have at least a 2.5 GPA to participate.
-All program participants must complete GPS 231: Orientation to Study Abroad (2 hrs.) offered during B quad of the fall semester prior to the program.
+All program participants must complete GPS 231: Orientation to Study Abroad (2 hrs.) offered during B quad of the semester prior to the program.
 It is recommended (but not required) that students complete either BITH 211: OT Literature and Interpretation or BITH 213: NT Literature and Interpretation prior to the program.

 Courses